-- Shut off water supply to hose and proceed to systematically open each water fixture in the house.
+- Shut off the water supply to the hose and proceed to systematically open each water fixture in the house.
 Let water run through each fixture until chlorine odor is present.
 Include both cold and hot water valves.

 - Close all valves and pour another one gallon of bleach directly into the well.
 Recap the well or replace the vent pipe or plug.
 Leave all valves closed for a period of 12 hours or longer (toilets may be flushed if needed.)

-- Open the hose spigot and discharge water to ground surface or drainage ditch until chlorine odor disappears.
+- Open the hose spigot and discharge water to the ground surface or drainage ditch until chlorine odor disappears.
 Open every household fixture and let water run until the chlorine odor is gone.

 - The well should now be properly disinfected.